-- Broad network access – this means that the user must be able to access the cloud servers from across the Internet using any device with Internet connectivity.
+This means that the user must be able to access the cloud servers from across the Internet using any device with Internet connectivity.
 This includes smartphones, tablets, and regular computers.
-The data or servers must be accessible through a standard web browser
+The data or servers must be accessible through a standard web browser.

-- Resource pooling – of course, cloud computing demands that resource pooling be available.
-If a network can’t access more resources and pull them together for high-traffic events or big jobs, it’s not really cloud computing
+Of course, cloud computing demands that resource pooling be available.
+If a network can’t access more resources and pull them together for high-traffic events or big jobs, it’s not really cloud computing.

 Only recently has the concept of shared and network-based computing returned to the public consciousness.
 Cloud computing really took hold when software as a service and hyperscale cloud computing providers came into profitability.

 Since network architecture is so much more stable and responsive than it was before, it’s no longer difficult for cloud computing to compete with the raw abilities of on-site hardware and server farms.

 Cloud computing comes in a wide variety of types depending on the needs of the users and the goal of the cloud providers.
 Let’s break down the different types of cloud computing you can encounter or request for your company.

 Software as a Service is one of the most common types of cloud computing available, in part due to the profitability and convenience it provides for developers and licensors.
 In a nutshell, SaaS forms a licensing and delivery model for software.